tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

         await asyncio.sleep(1)
 ```

-* The `emit` function is used to continuously inject data into the streaming data pipeline managed by the Stream object.
+* The `emit` function is used to continuously inject data into the streaming data pipeline managed by the stream object.
 These streaming DataFrames are connected to the dashboard visualizations and automatically update the charts when new data is emitted.

 * The result of these changes is that the dashboard no longer has to replace each visualization from scratch.
 This allows users to scroll on the page and switch between tabs without losing their place.
-This would not have been possible without the streaming data visualizations that hvplot and Streamz provides.
+This would not have been possible without the streaming data visualizations that hvPlot and Streamz provide.

 Congratulate students on completing the final dashboard!
 They now have a robust algorithmic trading framework that can be used to build and deploy a wide variety of trading algorithms!